Gallery 1

 p590

-Celebrating a new release. . . by the Contenders.
+Celebrating a new release. . . by The Contenders.
 Afterwards two things happened

 1. I got sick as a dog smoking that cigar & threw up